contao/docs/docs/dev/framework/search-indexing.md

 * The response body

 In addition to this, it provides helpers to work with [JSON-LD](https://json-ld.org/).
-The JSON Linked Data format is very suitable to enhance your HTML responses with additional meta data such as [schema.org](https://schema.org/) information that is also interpreted by popular search engines such as Google, Bing, DuckDuckGo etc.
+The JSON Linked Data format is very suitable to enhance your HTML responses with additional metadata such as [schema.org](https://schema.org/) information that is also interpreted by popular search engines such as Google, Bing, DuckDuckGo etc.

 So let's say you would like to provide a search module that is able to filter for product prices.
 First of all, we